Complete guide to 409A valuations for startups - everything founders and CFOs need to know

 Market Approach

-Compares the company to similar public or private companies
+Compares the company to similar public or private companies using revenue or EBITDA multiples

 3

-Backsolve and Hybrid Methods
+Backsolve / Hybrid Methods

-Uses recent funding rounds to derive implied valuations
+Uses recent funding rounds to derive implied valuations for common stock

 4